codeaudit/starql/README.md

 </code></pre>

 #### More Information
-See the [Wiki](https://github.com/lithiumtech/starql/wiki/Home) for more information.
+See the [Wiki](https://github.com/lithiumtech/starql/wiki/Home) for more information and [examples](https://github.com/lithiumtech/starql/wiki/Examples).